top of page

 Research on participatory arts shows that repeated engagement builds social capital.
 Over time, it strengthens trust, deepens relationships, and creates a shared sense of belonging.³ In places where one-off events are common, it is often the consistency of practice and the time spent together that distinguishes lasting impact from temporary excitement.

-We see this clearly in organizations like the Ely Folk School, where a wide range of crafts and teachings invite people not only to learn new skills, but to enter spaces intentionally designed for connection and inclusion.
+We see this clearly in organizations like the Ely Folk School, where a wide range of crafts and teachings invite people not only to learn new skills but to enter spaces intentionally designed for connection and inclusion.

 Taken together, these efforts form a rural arts ecosystem.
 Each organization feeds a different part of community life.
 Individually, they are strong.
 Interwoven, they amplify one another.
+What emerges is not a collection of isolated events, but a system.

 National arts research increasingly frames rural cultural organizations as ecosystem builders, supporting artists, audiences, youth, and local economies through interconnected systems rather than standalone activity.⁴ When arts organizations are embedded in place and sustained over time, their impact compounds.

 In rural communities, this systems-based approach matters.
 It allows resources to circulate locally.
 It creates pathways for artists and young people.
 It strengthens relationships between organizations, institutions, and neighbors.
 It turns creative activity into cultural infrastructure.
+Ely has always understood this, even before the language existed to describe it.

 Art lives here because people continue to show up.
 Because traditions are carried forward and new ones are given time to grow.
 Because creativity is practiced, shared, and sustained in everyday ways.